Homepage

 Checking in on time and having your boarding passes ready to go will help you breeze through the airport on the day you fly.

-To ensure you tick this essential pre-holiday task off your list as soon as possible, we’ve compiled a list of ten popular airlines and their check-in procedures – no nasty fees or forgotten boarding passes here!
+To ensure you tick off this essential pre-holiday task as soon as possible, we’ve compiled a list of ten popular airlines and their check-in procedures – no nasty fees or forgotten boarding passes here!

-Jet2Between 28 days and 6 hours before your flight.N/AJet2 offer the option to check-in at the desk at the time of your booking, which may come with a fee.
+Jet2Between 28 days and 6 hours before your flight.N/AJet2 offers the option to check-in at the desk at the time of your booking, which may come with a fee.

 RyanairBetween 24 hours and 2 hours before your flight.You can check in up to 60 days before your flight if you purchase a seat.
-This costs from £4 per person each way.No, it costs £55 to check-in each way.
+This costs from £4.50 per person each way.No, it costs £55 each way to check in (£30 for flights from Spain).

-easyJetBetween 30 days and 2 hours before your flight.N/AYes, although easyJet strongly encourage you to check in online.
+easyJetBetween 30 days and 2 hours before your flight.N/AYes, although easyJet strongly encourages you to check in online.

-British AirwaysBetween 24 hours and 1 hours before your flight.N/A. However, those travelling on a basic fare can reserve a seat from £7 per person each way.Yes, either at the desk or at self-serve kiosks.
+British AirwaysBetween 24 hours and 1 hour before your flight.N/AYes, either at the desk or at self-serve kiosks.

 Virgin AtlanticBetween 24 hours and 70 minutes before your flight.N/AYes, either at the desk or at self-serve kiosks.